lukka/CppBuildTasks/README.md

   > npm run test -- -g toolchain

 # License
-All the content in this repository, of the extension and of the 'run-cmake' and 'run-vcpkg' is licensed under the [MIT License](LICENSE.txt).
+All the content in this repository, of the extension and of the 'run-cmake' and 'run-vcpkg' tasks are licensed under the [MIT License](LICENSE.txt).

 Copyright (c) 2019 Luca Cappa